The Iron Judge Was About to Free a Powerful Criminal — Until a Barefoot Girl Walked In and Spoke the One Truth He Could Not Bury

 The older wound.

 Miguel Herrera had been convicted eight years earlier in a homicide case that had closed too neatly and too quickly.
-Hector remembered the press pressure, the police commissioner’s insistence that the city needed resolution, the weakness of the alibi, the way the defendant had kept repeating that he had been nowhere near the scene.
+Hector remembered the political pressure, the police commissioner insisting the city needed closure, the weakness of the alibi, the defendant repeating over and over that he had not been there.

 He remembered more than that, if he was honest.

-He remembered not wanting the complication of an inconvenient truth.
+He remembered not wanting the complication of inconvenient innocence.

-The courtroom had begun to breathe again, but only in shallow, uneven drafts.
+The courtroom began to breathe again, but only in shallow drafts.

 The prosecutor found her voice first.

-“Your Honor, I request that the envelope be preserved and entered—”
+“Your Honor, I request that the envelope be preserved and entered into the record—”

 Hector cut her off too fast.